West Inverness median real estate price is $197,046, which is less expensive than 91.0% of Maryland neighborhoods and 79.1% of all U.S. neighborhoods.

 Real estate vacancies in West Inverness are 4.7%, which is lower than one will find in 68.3% of American neighborhoods.
 Demand for real estate in West Inverness is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-West Inverness is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The West Inverness neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, West Inverness is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Furthermore, most neighborhoods have a mixture of ages of homes in them, from new to old, but this neighborhood stands out due to its concentration of residential real estate built in one time frame: from 1940 through 1969, generally considered older, well-established homes.
 This was a busy time in America for home construction.
 After the end of World War II, as GIs came home, bought newly built homes on the edges of cities with the help of the GI Bill, and began their families.
 This housing era generally coincides with the 'Baby Boom' generation (1945 - 1964), and many baby boomers grew up in homes built in this era.
 But what is so interesting about the West Inverness neighborhood, is that an incredible 83.4% of the homes here were built in this era.
 So when you walk its streets or drive through, this neighborhood has a look and feel that harkens to that era in American life, a very important slice of Americana.